codesport/admin-panel/README.md

 ---
 # Conclusions and Next Steps

 This tutorial and its resulting code may be used as a template to build more advanced applications.
-Expansion options include building an online store, a booking/reservations app, an address book, a todo-list, etc.
+Expansion options include building an online store, a booking/reservations system, an address book, a todo-list, etc.

 As a React developer we have the opportunity to become better JavaScript developers and truly understand its power.  `create-react-app`'s use of ESLint provides numerous benefits that teach us to write more secure and stable code.

-Next steps of this project would include:
+Next steps for this project would include:

 * Integration with a NoSQL database such as MongoDB or Firebase
 * Adding authentication and access control for security